ibm-js/deliteful/docs/ViewStack.md

 ### Browser Support

 This widget supports all supported browsers.
+On Internet Explorer 9, transitions are not animated.